speedcontrol/nodecg-speedcontrol/README.md

 ### tl;dr installation

-Install [Node.js](https://nodejs.org) and [git](https://git-scm.com/), then make a folder anywhere and open a command prompt/shell/bash window, then run these commands in order:
+Install [Node.js](https://nodejs.org) (10.x LTS tested) and [git](https://git-scm.com/), then make a folder anywhere and open a command prompt/shell/bash window, then run these commands in order:

 ```
 npm install bower -g